ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 token
 : The value in the token parameter is used to match responses to requests.

-err-code
-: The err-code parameter contains one of the values listed in the registry defined in {{error-code-registry}} (with the initial set of error codes listed below).
-Only selected values are applicable to each message.
+  It MUST match the value of the token parameter in the Install or Delete message the Success is in response to, if one was present.
+If none was present, the token MUST be absent in the Error message.

 err-msg
 : The err-msg parameter is human-readable diagnostic text that MUST be encoded